Applications are closed.

-- Partial Suit: Contestant's fursuit must cover the head, hands, and feet.
-The remaining parts of the body must be covered with or articles of clothing.
+- Partial Suit: Contestant's fursuit must cover the head and hands.
+The remaining parts of the body must be covered with fursuit parts or articles of clothing.
 Arms and legs may be covered with either clothing or fursuit arms/legs.
 If the fursuit covers the entire body, the contestant will be considered a Full Suit contestant.

 Each category will have up to ten contestants, for a total maximum of twenty contestants.
-Submissions into the Dance Competition can be made online until two weeks before Furlandia.
 If positions are still available at the start of Furlandia, contestants may sign up for the remaining positions at Registration.

 The Dance Competition will have two events:

-All contestants will compete at this event on Saturday.
+All contestants will compete at this event.
 The top five contestants from each category will move on to the Finals, for a total of ten finalists.

-The top five contestants from each category will compete at this event on Sunday.
+The top five contestants from each category will compete at this event.
 Awards will be given to the top three contestants in each category at the end of the event.

 Each contestant will have up to three minutes for their routine.